 Buying Advice: How to Choose a Running Hat

 The majority of trail running hats are one-size-fits-all with a spectrum of tightness and size adjustability.
-The back adjustment is usually a velcro, snap, elastic, or buckle-and-slide closure, which also serves as the tightening system.
+The back adjustment is usually a Velcro, snap, elastic, or buckle-and-slide closure, which also serves as the tightening system.
 Consider what type of closure works best for you, your hair, and your hands.
-I have small hands, yet I find the tiny pull-through elastic closures more challenging to adjust.
-Traditional snap closures are easy to alter on the fly and don’t get stuck in my long, thick hair.
+One of this guide’s authors, Morgan Tilton, has small hands, yet she finds the tiny pull-through elastic closures more challenging to adjust.
+Traditional snap closures are easy to alter on the fly and don’t get stuck in her long, thick hair.

 It’s nice to have the ability to loosen a hat if you need to add a buff around your ears if a cold gust picks up, especially for those of us with sensitive ears.
 Though it also works to layer a buff around the hat’s exterior.